 Disclaimer: This blog post is only and exclusively for professional bloggers who wish to turn their blog into an asset, if you blog only as a hobby or emotional outlet, this might not be the place for you.
-It is not a number or list post like many other available on the internet which just toss 80 or 100 or even over 300 random ideas which totally do not work.
+It is not a number or list post like many others available on the internet which just toss 80 or 100 or even over 300 random ideas which totally do not work.
 Let’s be honest unless your last name is Jenner or Kardashian not many will be interested in your skincare routine or the latest shopping spree.
 Nor anyone wants to listen to your rant about your child’s potty training.
 If you are serious about blogging and wish to monetize it, you need to get professional and care about how you can drive people to your blog.

 Today, I am sharing with you a piece of information that will give a crazy boost to your blog traffic and ultimately help your blog rank on search engines.
 Yes, a very important factor for both is creating the right kind of content.
 The information I will be giving you today works very well and I know it because it has worked wonders for me too.
-It played a key part in getting my Adsense Account Approves just in a month.
+It played a key part in getting my Adsense Account Approved just a month.

 The Golden Rules to help you